Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > provide the number of words a child will need to have attempted in
 > order to be presented each comprehension question.
 For example,
 > imagine we are creating survey questions, which are tied to a previous
-> Reading Comprehension grid whose first sentence is, “Charlie has two
+> Reading Comprehension grid whose first sentence is, "Charlie has two
-> brothers and three dogs” and our first survey question is “How many
+> brothers and three dogs" and our first survey question is "How many
-> dogs does Charlie have?”
+> dogs does Charlie have?"
 We would only want to ask this first question
 > if the last item attempted on the Reading Comprehension grid is at
-> least 7, as “dogs” is the 7^th^ word on that grid subtest.
+> least 7, as "dogs" is the 7^th^ word on that grid subtest.
 Enter this
-> number in the field for “Items attempted required on linked grid” “ in
+> number in the field for "Items attempted required on linked grid" " in
 > the Question Editor (see below).
 As noted above, be sure to include a
 > hint to show your enumerator what the correct response should be: